Iraq Vows To Fly in No-Fly Zone

 Dec.
 29, 1998

-BAGHDAD, Iraq (AP) _ Iraq is challenging the ``no-fly'' zones patrolled by the United States and Britain by flying its warplanes there, Iraq's vice president said today.
+BAGHDAD, Iraq (AP) _ Iraq is challenging the no-fly zones patrolled by the United States and Britain by flying its warplanes there, Vice President Taha Yassin Ramadan said Tuesday.

-The move came a day after U.S. aircraft fired on an Iraqi anti-aircraft battery in the northern ``no-fly'' zone.
-Iraq says the U.S. attack killed four soldiers and wounded seven others.
+The move came a day after U.S. aircraft fired on an anti-aircraft battery in the northern no-fly zone.
+Iraq says four soldiers were killed.